You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • It has been widely reported that a leaked budget draft revealed the federal government has proposed to eliminate all funding for the 988 Suicide & Crisis Lifeline’s LGBTQ+ Youth Specialized Services.
 This leaked proposal is not a final budget.

 • Counter to false claims on social media, defunding has not occurred yet.
-The President has not released an official budget proposal, and Congress must approve the budget before it is final.
+While the U.S. Department of Health and Human Services released the full budget proposal for Fiscal Year 2026, it’s important to note that Congress must approve the budget before it is final.

-• The Trevor Project and supporters are advocating for the continued funding for these life-saving programs.
+• The Trevor Project, its supporters in the House and Senate, and peer organizations are advocating for the continued funding for these life-saving programs.

 • It was reported that a viral social media post “falsely claimed that Canada has launched a suicide crisis line for LGBTQ+ Americans in the wake of news that federal cuts were coming to the United States 988 Suicide & Crisis Lifeline.”
 It is not true that Canada created a suicide lifeline for LGBTQ+ Americans.
 To save LGBTQ+ young lives, it is important that they receive accurate information as to where they can turn for help.